LukePappa/myOS/t.md

 What exists is God, who is perfect truth, goodness, and beauty.
-Our purpose is to attune ourselves to Him through the bare act of existence.
+As an act of self-realization, our purpose is to become increasingly conscious of God by